 Excess of SIPC Coverage Led by Lloyd's

-In addition to SIPC protection, Pershing provides coverage in excess of SIPC limits from certain underwriters at Lloyd's, in conjunction with another commercial insurance company.1 The excess of SIPC insurance program is valid through February 10, 2014 for Pershing LLC accounts.
+In addition to SIPC protection, Pershing provides coverage in excess of SIPC limits from certain underwriters in Lloyd's insurance market.
+The excess of SIPC insurance program is valid through February 10, 2015 for Pershing LLC accounts.
 It provides the following protection for Pershing LLC’s global client assets:

 SIPC and the excess of SIPC insurance policy do not protect against loss due to market fluctuation.